Kenneth-Edwards/ETL-Project_Brewery-Tour/README.md

 ## Load: the final database, tables/collections, and why this was chosen.

-Final step was to transfer thsi data back to Postgres creating a new table called "brewery_tour_list" where it can be stored and called upon again for any future client interested in the same Brewery Tour.
+Final step was to transfer this data back to Postgres, creating a new table called "brewery_tour_list", where it can be stored and called upon again for any future client interested in the same Brewery Tour.